 Map of Reserve area

 The name Outeniqua is believed to mean “those who bear honey” and is ascribed to the San and Khoi people who once inhabited the mountains.
 Their rock paintings are found throughout the reserve, depicting animals, hunters and honeycombs.
 The rugged mountains have long posed a barrier into the Klein Karoo and early settlers in the late 1600s used to follow herds of elephants to find easier ways through the area.
 The first pass, the Cradock Pass, was built in 1813, but was too steep for many to climb with ox-wagons.
 The Montagu Pass built in the mid-1800s eventually proved a safer and quicker option.
-This is a popular walking and hiking destination.
-Unfortunately there is no overnight accommodation.
+Trail running, mountain biking and hiking are some of the main attractions together with more leisurely activities like bird watching and photographing the flora and scenic landscape.
+A conservation fee will be implemented, and permits will be available to purchase online or at the gate from 15 December 2025.

 Easy to use trail maps for this reserve created by Forge can be downloaded here.